jdmagasin/ProchlorococcusGlucoseAssimilation/README.md

 ## Ensemble of Gene Set Enrichment Analyses (EGSEA) -- microarray
-In addition to single-gene differential expression analysis, we looked for pathways that responded to glucose.
-Because EGSEA identifies genes fow which the collective change is significant, we defined pathways to include genes that increase (or decrease) together as the pathway is up- (or down-) regulated.
+In addition to single-gene differential expression analysis, we looked for pathways that responded to glucose treatments using
+[EGSEA](https://f1000research.com/articles/6-2010/v1).
+EGSEA uses the consensus of up to 12 gene set enrichment analysis algorithms to identify sets of genes that in aggregate change significantly.
+To use EGSEA we defined pathways to include genes that increase
+(or decrease) together as the pathway is up- (or down-) regulated in response to glucose.
+The published results define pathways by ecotype.
+However, egsea.R also supports EGSEA for each *Prochlorococcus* strain.

 ## Microbial community structure changes in response to glucose -- 16S rRNA sequences
 Raw MiSeq sequences for V3 and V4 regions of 16S rRNA genes were processed using a DADA2-based pipeline by a commericial